Texas Online Casinos

 While real money online casinos are not legal in Texas, players can play online at social and sweepstakes sites that use virtual currencies.

-- Gold coins for social players
+- Gold coins for social players playing for fun

 Here are some of the most popular social and sweepstakes casinos available to Texans: